Pinehood/ph-portals/README.md

 };

 // Used for specifically content extraction
-// It just has the "find" and "replace" properties
+// It just has the "find" property
 // For "take", the scraper service uses "el.html()"
-// For "transform", there is no need as we won't really transform HTML stuff type CheerioExtractorSimple = Omit<CheerioExtractor, "take" | "transform">;
+// For "transform", there is no need as we won't really transform pure HTML stuff type CheerioExtractorSimple = Omit<CheerioExtractor, "take" | "transform">;
 ```